Kylleigh/COE005---Prediction-and-Machine-Learning-Educational-Purposes-/AI for Atari Game/README.md

 The code used is in Processing so you need Processing to run it.
+Source code from CodeBullet.